oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/402-MobileLab.md

 ![](../common/images/mobile/402-Connectors_Mechanism.png)

 ### About the Exercise Today ###
-There are 3 RESTful APIs for offer information query, QR code creation and offer result (e.g. reject or accept) update from external systems like ACCS (Application Container Cloud Service) and ICS (Integration Cloud Service) that we need to access in this lab.
-We will only walkthrough the one that retrieves offer information here.
+There are 3 Connector APIs for offer information query, QR code creation and offer result (e.g. reject or accept) update from external systems like ACCS (Application Container Cloud Service) and ICS (Integration Cloud Service) that we need to access in this lab.

-To create a connector for an ACCS service to get offer information, we will:
+To create the above 3 Connector APIs, we will:
+- Create "Product Management" API Connector to get offer information using an ACCS microservice
-- Create a REST connector API for ACCS service
+- Create "QR Code" API Connector to generate QR codes using an ACCS microservice
-- Test the connector API for ACCS service
+- Create "Process Offer" API Connector to update offer result using an ICS microservice

 ### Prerequisites ###
 - Loyalty management MBE created in the previous lab.

 ----

-#### Create a REST connector API for ACCS service ####
+#### Create "Product Management" API Connector to get offer information ####
 In this lab, we will create a connector API to integrate ACCS microservice for offer information. **[Note]** A connector API is for the custome APIs.
 It means a connector API doesn't have direct interactions with mobile applications.
 Mobile applications only interact with custom APIs and custom APIs will use the connector API to interact external services and systems.

 1. On the navigation pane, select “Applications” -> “Connectors”.
 Click on the “+ New Connector” green button and select “REST” from the dropdown list.